-The latest edition of The Classical Difference, printed by the Association of Classical Christian Schools just arrived in my mailbox.
-I haven’t read the whole magazine yet, but I have read the first article by ACCS President David Goodwin in which he laments the dismal state of public discourse in the world today.
-Midway through the short piece he places the blame on education saying, “We are bringing up children who do not have the skills to engage in intellectual discourse, who believe only in themselves, and whose deepest theological thought originates in their own mind.”
+The president of the Association of Classical Christian Schools, David Goodwin, places the blame on the shoulders of modern education stating "We are bringing up children who do not have the skills to engage in intellectual discourse, who believe only in themselves, and whose deepest theological thought originates in their own mind.”

 Really, Goodwin is restating what we have known for some time, but now the harvest is in—we will reap only what has been sown.
 The fruit of a century of progressive educational labor is now fully ripe, and the draught being pressed from it makes for a bitter cup indeed.
 Intelligent public discourse has been reduced to emotional tantrums, ad hominem fallacies, and slander.
 If only the members of the Constitutional Convention could see us now.